 The Jefferson Scholars Foundation will award National Fellowships to outstanding scholars at top institutions across the country who are completing dissertations in American history, politics, public policy and foreign relations.
-In addition, the Foundation is pleased to offer the following two designated National Fellowships for the 2017-2018 academic year.
-To be considered for either of the designated Fellowships, please indicate your interest in your application.
+In addition, the Foundation is pleased to offer the following designated National Fellowships for the 2018-2019 academic year.
+To be considered for the designated Fellowship, please indicate your interest in your application.

 Jefferson Scholars/Hagley Library Dissertation Fellowship in Business and Politics

 The Jefferson Scholars/Hagley Fellowship supports completion of exceptional dissertations for which the Hagley’s Library research materials constitute a significant source and that connect with the mission of the National Fellowship Program.